-The number of the paper and the maximum marks for each paper together, with the minimum marks required to pass are shown against each subject separately.
+The number of the paper and the maximum marks for each paper, together with the minimum marks required for a pass are shown against each subject separately.
 It will be necessary for a candidate to pass in the theory as well as the practical part of a subject/paper, wherever prescribed, separately.

-Classification of successful candidates shall be as follows: First Division 60% of the aggregate marks prescribed in Semesters Second Division 50% I to IV taken together
+Classification of successful candidates shall be as follows:

+First Division 60% of the aggregate marks prescribed in Semesters

+I to IV taken together